mrhallonline/Motor-Driver-HAT/README.md

    * A5 is default 0, and  A0-A4 are disconnected as you see in hardware, it means 0.
 The I2C slave address is 0x40 (default address)

     <img src = "https://github.com/sbcshop/Motor-Driver-HAT/blob/main/img.JPG" />

+   * short  A0-A4 them, the final I2C slave address is 0x5F.
+You can use i2cdetect tool to detect i2C devices on Raspberry P

 ## How To ?